didasy/goinblue/README.md

 	email := &goblue.Email{
 		To: map[string]string{
-			"to@example.com": "Mr. To"
+			"to@example.com": "Mr. To",
 		},
 		Subject: "Test",
 		From: []string{
-			"from@example.com", "From"
+			"from@example.com", "From",
 		},
-		Text: "This is just a test."
+		Text: "This is just a test.",
 	}

 	client := goblue.NewClient(myApiKey)